Evaluation Using Barcelona Principles

 Article 5 min

-Evaluation is the way for you to understand and answer this question.
-Use these principles in your communication plan for a more thorough and accurate reading of the plan's effectiveness.
+Evaluation is a means for you to understand and answer whether communication efforts achieved the command goal.
+Apply the Barcelona Principles in your next communication plan for a more thorough and accurate assessment of a plan's effectiveness.

 Evaluation is not simply a postmortem exercise.
 It’s an ongoing process and a means for managing continual improvement in public relations.

-The Barcelona Principles were developed specifically for the field of public relations and are the framework for effective public relations and communication measurement.
+The Barcelona Principles were developed specifically for the public relations field and are the framework for effective communication and public relations measurement.
 They consist of seven guidelines.

 Principle 1

 The first is that goal setting and measurement are fundamental to communication and public relations.
-To set goals: identify who, what, how much and by when.
-With every campaign, big or small, you need to identify your target audience and ask yourself what success looks like, from a holistic perspective, as well as a specific point of view.
+To set goals, identify who, what, how much and by when.
+With every campaign, big or small, you need to identify your audiences and ask yourself what success looks like, both from a holistic perspective and from a specific point of view.

 Principle 2